visoca/popgenomworkshop-gwas_gemma/README.md

 *Population Genomics Workshop 2018, University of Sheffield*

-# Genetic architecture of traits using Genome Wide Association (GWA) mapping with GEMMA
+# Genetic architecture of traits using multi-locus Genome Wide Association (GWA) mapping with GEMMA
 #### Victor Soria-Carrasco

 The aim of this practical is use a multi-SNP method to study the genetic architecture of colour pattern phenotype (i.e. white stripe) in *Timema cristinae stick* insects.
 In particular, we will use the Bayesian Sparse Linear Mixed Model (BSLMM) model implemented in the program ```GEMMA```, a piece of software that also allow taking into account any potential population structure.
 This model is a hybrid approach that allows inferring whether the genetic basis of a trait is highly polygenic or rather determined by a few loci (i.e. oligogenic), as well as identifying the loci that show the strongest association with the trait.
 We will use the dataset of [Comeault et al. 2015](http://www.cell.com/current-biology/fulltext/S0960-9822(15)00661-2), which consists of 602 individuals sampled from a phenotypically variable population called FHA.
 We will infer the proportion of phenotypic variance explained by the genotypes, what fraction of such variance can be explained by a reduced number of major effect loci, and will identify what loci show the most significant association with this trait.